Quansight-Labs/ndindex/docs/indexing-guide/index.md

 This section of the ndindex documentation discusses the semantics of NumPy indices.
 This really is more of a documentation of NumPy itself than of ndindex.
-However, understanding the underlying semantics of indices is critical making the best use of ndindex, as well as for making the best use of NumPy arrays themselves.
+However, understanding the underlying semantics of indices is critical to making the best use of ndindex, as well as for making the best use of NumPy arrays themselves.
 Furthermore, the sections on [integer indices](integer-indices) and [slices](slices-docs) also apply to the built-in Python sequence types like `list` and `str`.